FEniCS/ufl/doc/sphinx/source/user/algorithms.rst

 To set these defaults with less code, inherit ``ReuseTransformer`` instead of ``Transformer``.
-This ensures that the parts of the expression tree that are not changed by the transformation algorithms always reuse the same instances.
+This ensures that the parts of the expression tree that are not changed by the transformation algorithms will always reuse the same instances.

 We have already mentioned the difference between pre--traversal and post--traversal, and some times you need to combine the